Trifler -> Early Game Resource Guide (12/8/2011 12:17:27 PM)

 3) Switch to Missiles.
 Again, you'll want a source of Carbon Fibre for these.
 They're easier to fit than Fighter Bays, but they have about half the DPS to Space (size) ratio of Maxos Blasters.

-4) I was surprised Rail Guns use Nekros Stone, but they do.
+4) I was surprised that Rail Guns use Nekros Stone, but they do.

 Early Weapon Requirements (non-race-specific)